sh123/nano_power_meter/README.md

 - Arduino timer: https://github.com/contrem/arduino-timer

 # Results
-Sucessfully shows power values for various ISM signals, such as 5 GHz, 2.4 GHz WiFi, Bluetooth, 433/868 MHz ISM devices at close range and amateur radio transmissions.
+Sucessfully shows power values for various ISM signals, such as 5 GHz, 2.4 GHz WiFi, Bluetooth, 433/868 MHz ISM devices at close range and amateur radio transmissions at HF.

 At SHF band good sensitivity and results are achieved when using cheap Vivaldi antenna.